DaynaSommer/DaynaSommer.github.io/README.md

 # Website-Indonesia
-Website I made using HTML, CSS, and JavaScript
+Example website using HTML, CSS, and JavaScript